delightflow/harvestip/README.md

 ## Usage

 1. **Input Invention Idea**: Provide keywords or a description of your invention idea.
-2. **Generate Patent Document**: Use HarvestIP to create a professional patent disclosure.
+2. **Generate Patent Document**: Use HavIP to create a professional patent disclosure.

 ## Contribution

-We welcome contributions to HarvestIP!
+We welcome contributions to HavIP!
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).